-Experiential learning is an indispensable and valuable element for health and public health professionals.
+A. Experiential learning is an indispensable and valuable element for health and public health professionals.
 An internship enables the student to gain practical experience as a professional under conditions conducive to educational development.
+Students will have opportunities to integrate, synthesize, and apply knowledge gained within the classroom through experiential activities.
 The internship is a time-limited, supervised period of health education, health promotion, community health, and public health activities carried out in public and private organizations.
+Time Requirements